securitytxt/security-txt/README.md

 # Security.txt

-Security.txt is a standard which allows websites to define security policies.
-This standard sets clear guidelines for security researchers on how to report security issues, and allows bug bounty programs to define a scope.
+Security.txt is a "standard" which allows websites to define security policies.
+This "standard" sets clear guidelines for security researchers on how to report security issues, and allows bug bounty programs to define a scope.
 Security.txt is the equivalent of `robots.txt`, but for security issues.

+*Note:* I (@EdOverflow) am currently working on the RFC for this idea.

 # How it works

-Create a `/security.txt` file in the website's top-level directory.
+The `/security.txt` file should be located under `/.well-known/` (`/.well-known/security.txt`) [[RFC5785](https://tools.ietf.org/html/rfc5785)].
 Security.txt uses a similar syntax to `robots.txt`.

 Here is a list of all available options: